Understanding the Power in a Capacitor Formula: A Deep Dive

 Power in AC Circuits: RMS Values and Reactive Power

 In alternating current (AC) circuits, the voltage across a capacitor is constantly changing.
-Therefore, using instantaneous power values can be misleading.
-Instead, we use root mean square (RMS) values to represent the effective power.
-However, it's important to note that a capacitor doesn't dissipate energy like a resistor; it stores and releases energy.
-The power associated with a capacitor in an AC circuit is called reactive power, denoted by Q:
+Day to day, instead, we use root mean square (RMS) values to represent the effective power.
+Because of this, using instantaneous power values can be misleading.
+That said, you'll want to note that a capacitor doesn't dissipate energy like a resistor; it stores and releases energy.

 Q = V<sub>RMS</sub> * I<sub>RMS</sub> * sin(φ)